 Not hearing the alarm of a medical device is not a good thing.
 When should the manufacturer have picked up on this?
 During the usability validation at the latest.

 Underestimating usability engineering and proper usability validation can have serious consequences (obviously).
 Still, usability engineering is still in many places regarded as an outsider practice by many "regular" engineers, considering it being a discipline about "taste".
 I assure you that this is not the case.

-There is a tremendous potential in applying usabaility engineering during product development.
+There is tremendous potential in applying usability engineering during product development.
 Standards covering usability and human factors design such as the IEC 62366-1:2015 address the potential risks of poor usability design.
-However, being compliant to theses standards will not only make the medical device safer.
-They also makes the product easier to use and thereby creates more value to the users and patients.
+However, being compliant with these standards will not only make the medical device safer.
+They also make the product easier to use and thereby creates more value for the users and patients.

 To make the documentation of the usability engineering tasks faster and easier, we have added a preconfigured IEC 62366-1:2015 setup to Aligned Elements.

 With the 2015 update of the IEC 62366-1:2015 and the issuing of the FDA Human Factor Guidance, usability engineering in medical device development has received increased attention recently.

 Human factor analysis gets more important with the rising trend of offering patient-centric solutions via new mobile health applications and wearables.

 When patients, rather than specialists become the medical device user, the increased focus needs to be placed on the patients' capabilities and the environment in which the device is used.
 IEC 62366-1 is applied in an effort to increase patient and user safety by identifying, assessing, and mitigating Use Errors, by paying attention to the usability of the device design and harness existing usability verification and validation methods to make sure that usability requirements are met and use errors are avoided.